COMP2521UNSW/sanitisers-guide/sanitisers/README.md

 ## What is a sanitiser?

-Santisers are tools you can compile along with your code to add additional error checking and reporting.
+Sanitisers are tools you can compile along with your code to add additional error checking and reporting.

 ### Error Reporting